Gift-Alago/customer_ticket_analysis/README.md

 | Email        | Product inquiry     | 213                    |
 | Email        | Technical issue     | 211                    |

-*Table for channels that receives the most high piority tickets and its ticket-type*
+#### 📌 Insights:

+- Email is the top channel for critical issues.
+- Refund and technical issues dominate across all platforms.
+- Real-time channels like chat are key for resolving billing and refund concerns quickly.
+- support is limited, possibly due to cost or complexity.

+---

-### 3.Multiple tickets for the same issues
+### 3. 🔁 Repeated Tickets for the Same Issue
 To identify customers who have submitted multiple tickets for the same issue, I analyzed by counting the occurances and categorized it by "customer-email" and "ticket-subject".
-The HAVING COUNT(*)>1 condition ensures that only repeated issues are included.
+The (HAVING COUNT(*)>1) condition ensures that only repeated issues are included.

 ```sql
 SELECT